Wiarton Hospital: Transfer from Red Cross to municipal management

 Challenges with operating costs, and nurse recruitment were causing major difficulties for the Red Cross to continue operating hospitals in Ontario.
 As a result, the Central Committee of the Red Cross directed the Ontario division to cease hospital operations.
 On the 1 January 1952, the Red Cross ended their relationship with the hospital and transferred ownership to the local authorities.

-In 1982, the Earl R. Harris Hospital in Lion’s Head merged into Wiarton Hospital.
+In 1982, the Earl R. Harris Hospital in Lion's Head merged into Wiarton Hospital.

 Rebuild

-The original hospital structure was has been demolished and was replaced with a new 22-bed hospital in 1994.
+The original hospital structure has been demolished and was replaced with a new 22-bed hospital in 1994.
 The new hospital, as of 2022 is one of eleven operated by Grey Bruce Health Services.
 The hospital employs 107 staff.

 As of 2022, the 12 of the 22 beds are used for acute care beds and 10 for complex continuing care beds.